 - Read more: I would like to read more books than I have been lately.
 I'd like to set a goal of reading at least 1 book every month.
 Reading blogs doesn't count!
 Also would like to get on course to complete a daily bible study on my own, as well as joining a men's bible study through my church.

-So there are a few of the goals I have for 2009.
+So there are a few of the goals I have for the coming year.
 What goals have you set for yourself this year?
 Do you expect to reach those goals?